 Directions to Karijini National Park

-Karijini is a very remote place.
-The nearest town is Tom Price (3000 inhabitants), 75 km west.
-Be careful, this is the last place to refuel and shop before you head for the park.
+From the west coast, the park is 620 km from Exmouth and 700 km from Carnarvon, inland.
+Remember that Karijini is a very isolated place.
+The only town nearby is that of Tom Price (3,000 inhabitants), 75 km to the west.
+Be careful, this is the last place to fill up with fuel and groceries before entering the park.

 The park is open year-round but can occasionally be closed due to climatic conditions (closed roads due to floods, cyclones, etc.).